JavaSkreeet/HotBot/README.md

 ### Contribution

 All contributions are welcome as long as you love tabs over spaces.
-Add new commands to /commands/
+Use the template.js present in HotBot/commands/ as the strating point for adding new commands.
-Use the template.js as the strating point for adding new commands
+Any new commands must be comitted to HotBot/commands/ and follow the instructions commented in template.js

 # Cheers!